-Undergods, Chino Moya’s disturbing first feature set in a dystopian future, has its world premiere at the Fantasia Film Festival.
+Undergods, Chino Moya’s disturbing first feature set in a dystopian future, premiered at the Fantasia Film Festival and is released now.

 Future Shockby Alexa Dalby

 CAUTION: Here be spoilers

 In a post-apocalyptic city in the near future, rendered in murky bluey-grey tones, a dilapidated truck tours the ruined streets between monolithic Eastern European apartment blocks and strange, ugly abstract monuments.
 It’s driven by two brutal, callous workmen: their work is unclear as yet.

 In one unfinished new block, a stranger calls on an unsuspecting middle-aged couple, explaining that he had locked himself out of his flat.
 Elsewhere, a father tells his sleepy little daughter a bedtime story about a merchant in an unspecified near past who has a visit from an inventor.
 And in a foul factory-prison somewhere, an inmate is released.

 Undergods is three weird horror stories that emerge out of the ruins of a dystopian society like a malignant fungus.
 The common theme is the havoc caused to apparently ordinary lives by unexpected visitors.
 Clever, disorientating Escher-like links take us seamlessly from one story to another.
 The battered truck and its rapacious crew reappears throughout, its terrible purpose gradually revealed.